Corporate legal departments are handling routine work with AI. The question they ask next is whether they need outside counsel at all.

 The firms getting this right are repositioning around judgment and risk assessment, the work AI cannot do.
 Instead of selling contract review, they sell risk interpretation.
 Instead of selling compliance filings, they sell regulatory strategy.
 The engagement changes from 'we do the work' to 'we tell you what the work means.'
 That is a different offering with a different price point, and it is one that AI makes more valuable, not less.

 The pattern is the same across every firm that gets this right: they stop optimizing the old model and build new offerings around what AI cannot do.
 The Workshop is the facilitated day we do this work with you.
-You leave with 2–3 new offerings, specified and priced.
-Your team or an implementation partner builds and tests them with named clients.
+You leave with 2–3 offering briefs, specified and priced.
+Your team tests them with named clients, then builds what earns it.